hyperion-hyn/map3/README.md

 # Projects
-Here is a list of Map3 subprojects
+Here is a list of Map3 subprojects and some other custome modules to make it work.

 ## docker-map3
 A script to deploy Map3 natively on linux.